 Today, Apps like DeepStream’s Cool! are being used in some of the biggest hospitals in the US.
 This is the future of Pain Management folks.
 Virtual Reality provides a whole array of tools to help people fight back against ongoing pain, from injuries of all sorts.
 With DayDream to be released in the next couple of weeks, now is the time to launch your own VR app for healthcare.

 We’ve known for a long time that pain is heavily influenced by a person’s state of mind.
 If a person is in chronic pain, it becomes a way of life.
 It raises stress, which in turn creates more pain.
-In fact, there are decades of research being what is known as psychosomatic pain, or psychological pain (like PTSD) that manifests physically.
+In fact, there are decades of research is what is known as psychosomatic pain, or psychological pain (like PTSD) that manifests physically.

 It’s also known that the human brain can actually cure many ailments, diseases, and manage pain.
 One such phenomenon is known as the Placebo Effect: a patient is given medicine to help manage pain or an affliction; what they don’t know is that the meds they are given are sugar pills (not medication at all).
 All the same, there is generally a percentage of test subjects who report a decrease in pain.

 Ready to build your own VR app?
-The money is there: by 2025, Goldman-Sachs predicts that the VR app industry will generate $95 billion annually; and $5 billion of that will be generated by apps for healthcare.
+The money is there: by 2025, Goldman-Sachs predicts that the VR app industry will generate $95 billion annually, and $5 billion of that will be generated by apps for healthcare.
 Contact SDI today to build your own app in 6 weeks or less.

 For those who need some inspiration, let’s take a look at some of the coolest VR apps and technologies for Pain Management.